Giuseppe-Nucifora/ArmFlix/README.md

 Armflix

-Project made for the class of Computer Architecture (Architettura degli elaboratori) at Unical.
-Based on the CPU Arm.
-It includes the following point:
+ArmFlix is a TUI (Text-based User Interface) App developed for ARM64 CPU.
+It is part of the final exam of the Computer Architecture course at UNICAL and aims to implement the following points:

-1.Menù and interaction with it\n
+1.Menù and interaction with it

 2.Array with multiple types of data and print